SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 ![S4HANA Destination in SAP BTP Cockpit](https://user-images.githubusercontent.com/8436161/168980113-837f9341-c385-41d9-a0aa-065c186fa57d.png)

-_Please note that the above destination name `S4HC_AICOREBOOTCAMP` is defined inside [package.json](package.json) for the app and will be used in the Custom Logic file on S4 Maintenance Order `Line 82` located in [btp-ai-core-bootcamp/src/sustainable-smart-factory-app/srv/admin-service.js](srv/admin-service.js)._ Prior to that, please make sure you've done your own testing of calling the API with Postman to ensure that your credentials works.
+_Please note that the above destination name `S4HC_AICOREBOOTCAMP` is defined inside [package.json](package.json) for the app and will be used in the **Custom Logic** file on S/4HANA Maintenance Order `Line 82` located in [btp-ai-core-bootcamp/src/sustainable-smart-factory-app/srv/admin-service.js](srv/admin-service.js)._ Prior to that, please make sure you've done your own testing of calling the API with Postman to ensure that your credentials works.

 ### **(ii) Create a Destination in SAP BTP, using your SAP AI Core Service key credentials**